darakshan/darakshan.github.io/source/content/about.md

 +++
 date = "2016-07-26T9:50:28-07:00"
 title = "About Me"
-image = "test.jpg"
+image = "about.jpg"
 +++

-That's not me...!
+What can I say?